The Smart Control Box is a harness tensioner control box reserved for Pro and Elite contributors.

 7) Arduino Code and Simhub Profile

-To install the arduino code, you need to use the IDE supplied with the code.
-It’s available on the download page.
+To flash the arduino code, you need to use any Arduino IDE.
+The code is available on the download page.

 Then in Simhub>Arduino>My Hardware, once the Arduino board is recognized and connected, click on “Edit”, and add the following lines: